valeriobasile/learningbyreading/README.md

     $ bin/soap_server --server localhost:8888 --models models/boxer/ --candc-printer boxer
     $ waiting for connections on localhost:8888

+Next, you must configure how to run the C&C tools.
+Open the file *config/semanticparsing.conf* and select a value for *boxer->mode*:

+ * *online* will access the [online API].
+This is the easiest solution but is it unpractical if KNEWS is used to parse a large amount of text.
+ * *local* will use a local installation of the C&C tools (see below for instructions on how to get this running).
+ * *soap* will usa a local installation of the C&C tools with the SOAP-based client/server architecture, convenient for parsing many different files.

 ## Configuration of the disambiguation tools

 You must configure which module to use for word sense disambiguation and entity linking.
 Open the file *config/disambiguation.conf* and set a value for wsd->module: